mwikstrom/paramodel/README.md

 ----

-- TODO: Add store.shred() for shredding PII keys and remapping mapped entities that disclosed one of the shredded scopes.

-  First delete the key (if it's version is less than or equal to the shredded version)

-  Then, query all materialized view states that disclosed the shredded scope:

-  For each such state, rewrite it - possibly ending up without "undisclosed state" because no more disclosed scopes remain.

-  Finally, update the pii sync record to the newly synced version.

 - TODO: Add store.views() for iterating over all views

 - TODO: Add provider.stores() for iterating over all stores (this requires store to be registered somehow)